bingeli1212/nitrile-preview/doc/DOC-diagram.md

   The "Y:" directive sets the offset to an absolute coordinate in the vertical direction where 0 is the top side of the viewport and 1 is one unit grid immediately below the top side of the viewport.

+# Saving the 'lastpt'

+The internal variable 'lastpt' holds the x/y position of the last path point constructed.
+This point can accessed anytime via the '&lastpt' path variable, in which case the path returned always contains a single point.

+However, during a path construction, the current last point can be saved to another path such that it can be retrieved later.
+To do that the "mark:a" directive can be used.
+For instance, in the following example the dot will be drawn at a location that (5,5).

+    path a = (0,0) [l:5,5] mark:b [l:1,1]
+    dot &b

 + mark:a